Shantou (horse): 1997: four-year-old season

 In his two remaining starts Shantou came home fifth behind Swain in the King George VI and Queen Elizabeth Stakes at Ascot in July and then finished third to his old rival Dushyantor when 4/7 favourite for the Geoffrey Freer Stakes at Newbury Racecourse in August.

 Stud career

 Retired to stud in 1999–2004 at S.A.B.
 Societa Allevamento di Besnate, Italy and At stud in 2005–19 standing at Burgage Stud, Ireland.
 Pensioned in December 2020.
 As a breeding stallion Shantou had his greatest success as a sire of National Hunt horse.
 He died on 1 September 2021 at the age of 28.

 Pedigree

+Shantou is inbred 4S x 5D to the stallion Ribot, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Graustark) on the dam side of his pedigree.

+Shantou is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.